Demi-lancer

-The demi-lancer or demilancer was a type of heavy cavalryman in Western Europe in the 16th and early 17th centuries.
+The demi-lancer or demilancer was a type of heavy cavalryman in Western Europe during the 16th and early 17th centuries.

 Characteristics

 "Demi-lancer" was a term used in 16th-century military parlance, especially in England, to designate cavalrymen mounted on unarmoured horses, armed with a slightly lighter version of the heavy lance of a man-at-arms and wearing three-quarter or half-armour, in contrast to the full plate armour of the man-at-arms or gendarme, who rode barded mounts.
 The cuirass (torso armour) and pauldrons (shoulder protection) of the demi-lancer were intended to be at least pistol proof.
 An open-faced helmet, such as the burgonet, was often worn in place of the fully-enclosed close helmet.
 Armour for the leg and foot was replaced by long cuff-topped riding boots.
 In addition to the lance, the demi-lancer would have been armed with one or two wheellock or snaphance pistols carried in saddle holsters, and a sword (including Walloon swords and rapiers.)

-Demi-lancers were representative of the early modern trend of reducing the coverage of armour while increasing its thickness to provide protection for the vital areas against projectiles of gunpowder-based firearms of the time, such as the arquebus and the musket.
+Demi-lancers were representative of the early modern trend of reducing the coverage of armour, while increasing its thickness to provide protection for the vital areas against the projectiles of gunpowder-based firearms of the time, such as the arquebus and, later, the musket.
 This abbreviated armour was also meant to increase the mobility of the men and horses, as well as reducing the expense of equipping and maintaining them throughout a long campaign.
 In common with other 16th-century cavalrymen, demi-lancers were frequently used to strike the enemy's flank and to pursue routing troops.